ashejim/D195/_build/html/_sources/task2.md

 ### I can't find sources for section A3, *Summary of Published Works*.
 What can I do?

-You are likely overinterpreting what's required.
+You are likely over interpreting what's required.
 Rarely are submissions sent back because cited works are unsuitable.
 You can use any referenceable work created by a professional which can be *related* to your project -it does not need to align with your project entirely.
 For example, an article about your chosen analytical method or tools would suffice.

 ### My task two was returned for *Sources* stating citations are missing, but I properly cited everything